Sovereign Council of New France: The Sovereign Council as a Superior Court

 The Sovereign Council acted as the court of appeal for decisions made in the lower courts in New France.
 Any criminal conviction could be appealed to the Council.
 There was some hope in a more favourable outcome, as the attorney general who sat on the Council was the only official in New France required having formal university legal training.

 The Sovereign Council could also amend verdicts without overturning convictions.
-In 1734, an African slave burned her owner’s home in protest.
+In 1734, an African slave burned her owner's home in protest.
 The local magistrate ordered the accused to be burned alive, but the Council intervened and commuted the punishment to death by hanging.

-The crimes prosecuted by the colonial judicial system, and, by extension, the Sovereign Council, were diverse, although extra weight was given to crimes that undermined France’s colonial interests.
+The crimes prosecuted by the colonial judicial system, the bishop, and, by extension, the Sovereign Council, were diverse, although extra weight was given to crimes that undermined France's colonial interests.
 An increasing problem was acts against the crown including forgery, where subjects created counterfeit money by modifying their playing cards (also a source of money at the time), and this comprised approximately 17% of all cases in the 18th century.
 Also rising as a proportion of all crimes over the 18th century were violent crimes like assault, which constituted approximately 1/3rd of all cases.

-Concentration of prosecuted crimes was mainly around urban settings, notwithstanding the fact that towns represented only an average of 20% of New France’s population.
+Concentration of prosecuted crimes was mainly around urban settings, notwithstanding the fact that towns represented only an average of 20% of New France's population.
 A large majority of the trials were held in Montreal, indicating a higher rate of crime further away from the seat of government and closer to the frontier.
 Approximately a third of the punishments mandated for the various crimes were fines, and a fifth executions.